Valois Tapestries: Composition

 The eight tapestries can be easily separated into several distinct sections.
 First the original sketches made by Antoine Caron make up the chaotic backgrounds of each piece.
 These portions of the tapestries served as the foundations of what was to be created.
 Laid on top of this chaotic background sit the almost detached portraits later added to the works by the second artist.
 These serve to further the narrative of the tapestry cycle and further the image of the immediate royal circle.
 Lastly, we have the immensely detailed borders to each tapestry.
-These were likely designed by a third artist entirely, employed by the workshop producing the tapestries.
+These were likely designed entirely by a third artist, employed by the workshop producing the tapestries.
 The borders of these pieces are extremely understudied, but nonetheless key to determining where and by whom these tapestries were created.

 Themes and iconography

 The artists seem to have consulted written accounts of Catherine de' Medici's court festivals.
 Some of the entertainments recorded in the tapestries can be identified with known events, such as the festivals mounted at Fontainebleau and at Bayonne during Charles IX's royal progress of 1564–65; and the ball held for the Polish ambassadors at the Tuileries in 1573.
 Particularly lavish were the tournaments and fêtes held in 1565 in Bayonne, near the Spanish border of France, where Catherine de' Medici met with her daughter Elisabeth, Queen of Spain, amidst rituals of display from both courts.
 The latest event identifiable in the tapestries was held in 1573 at the Tuileries, where Catherine laid on a ball for ambassadors from the Polish governing council, who had elected her son Henry as king of Poland.
 The costumes worn by the courtiers in the tapestries have been dated to not later than c.
 1580.

 For Catherine de' Medici, who masterminded these occasions and may have ordered the tapestries that commemorated them, such entertainments were worth their colossal expense, since they served a political purpose.
 Presiding over the royal government at a time when the French monarchy was in steep decline, she set out to show not only the French people but foreign courts that the Valois monarchy was as prestigious and magnificent as it had been during the reigns of Francis I and her husband Henry II.

 At the same time, she believed these elaborate entertainments and sumptuous court rituals, which incorporated martial sports and tournaments of many kinds, would occupy her feuding nobles and distract them from fighting against each other to the detriment of the country and the royal authority.
 Catherine also exercised her own creative gifts in the devising of the court festivals.
 Biographer Leonie Frieda suggests that she, "more than anyone, inaugurated the fantastic entertainments for which later French monarchs also became renowned".